matrix-io/matrix-documentation/docs/matrix-lite/js-reference/everloop.md

 **Array Input**

 Passing in an array allows you to set each individual LED color.
-Note that passing an array that's larger than the amount of LEDs on your device will cause an error.
+However, passing an array that's larger than `led.length` will result in an error.
 ```language-js
 // Basic array example
 matrix.led.set(['red', 'gold', 'purple', {}, , '#6F41C1', 'rgb(0,0,255)', {g:255}]);